-The morning of surgery, you'll check into the admission desk and register.
-Nurses and staff members will confirm your name, date of birth, procedure and surgeon.
-You will then need to change into a surgical gown in preparation for surgery.
+The morning of surgery, you check into the hospital and register.
+Nurses and other staff members make sure of your name, date of birth, procedure and surgeon.
+You then change into a surgical gown to get ready for surgery.

-Before your surgery, an intravenous (IV) line is put into a vein, usually in your arm.
-This is used to inject fluid and medication into your veins as needed.
-You may also receive some medication to help you relax if you are nervous.
+Before your surgery, an intravenous line, also called an IV, is put into a vein.
+The IV usually goes into your arm.
+The IV lets your care team put fluid and medicines into your body as needed.
+You also may get medicine to help you relax if you're nervous.

 During the procedure